 After the final foreclosure of the Patch farm, the property was sold in 1878 to Simeon A. Farr.
 George W. Patch had sold his interest in the farm to his mother in 1861, but was mentioned in an extraordinary easement appended to Farr's deed:

 Whether Isaac Patch left buried treasure on his land or not, his son believed that he did, and thirty years after Isaac's death still held out hope of finding it.
 What was for his neighbors a story to be told to children and credulous reporters was for George W. Patch a last chance to redeem his legacy and restore his family's waning fortunes.
-That he failed makes Harry M. Swift's comic story the prelude to one of the more tragic chapters in Greenwood's history.
+That he failed makes a comic story of greed and distrust the prelude to one of the more tragic chapters in Greenwood's history.

 4Ibid., book 21, page 478.
 This land was sold with the buildings thereon, the deed stating that "the said Isaac is to have all my personal estate of ev[e]ry name and nature at the decease of myself and that of my wife."